Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 Download the instructions manual here.

-You need to enter details of three (3) referees.
-If you enter fewer, then you will not be able to submit.
+You need to enter the contact details of three (3) referees.
+If you enter fewer, you will not be able to submit your application.

 Note: the deadline to exchange or update a referee is the same as for submitting your application.
 No changes will be made thereafter to allow the referee time to respond.